 The recoverable amount is the higher of the fair value less cost of disposal and the value in use.
-In determining the recoverable amount, management makes estimates and assumptions concerning future revenues, future costs, future working capital, Weighted Average Cost of Capital ("WACC") and future inflation rates (note 8).
+In determining the recoverable amount, management makes estimates and assumptions concerning future revenues, future costs, future working capital, Weighted Average Cost of Capital ("WACC") and long-term growth rates (note 8).